Skip to content

 • NAT return path

-• Packet loss
+• Packet losses

-• Provider or switch problems
+• Provider or switch issues

 • Applications with multiple connections and ports